feelsuegood/airbnb-clone-frontend/README.md

-# 🍭 Sueweetbnb Frontend
+# 🍭 Sueweetstay - Frontend

-An Airbnb clone built web app with React and TypeScript.
+An Airbnb-inspired web app built with React and TypeScript.

 ## 🕹️ Features